pingcap/docs-dm/en/task-configuration-guide.md

 >
 > If you do not need to filter specific binlog events of certain schemas or tables, skip this configuration.

-To configure the filters of binlog events for the data migration task, see the following two steps:
+To configure the filters of binlog events for the data migration task, perform the following steps:

 1. Configure a global binlog event filter rule set in the task configuration file.